iTwin/demo-portal/README.md

 # Forking disclaimer

 This sample application is intended to be used as an example of several possible workflows that you can achieve using the iTwin Platform.
-The source code is provided AS IS, without warranty of any kind with the intent being to provide inspiration and guidance.
+The source code is provided AS IS, without warranty of any kind, with the intent being to provide inspiration and guidance.
 It should not be used as the basis of a production application, and it is NOT production ready.

 # iTwin Demo Portal